daviewales/pimotion/README.md

 This program is designed to be used with a remote database through a json api.
 You need to create a file called `settings.json`, and populate the `url` and `apikey` fields.
-An example file called `example_settings.json` is included in the  `src` directory.
+An example file called `example_settings.json` is included in the  `pimotion` directory.

-If you don't want to work with a remote website, or you want to create your own interface, just use `backend.py` as a library, and replace `motion.py` with your own code.
+If you don't want to work with a remote website, or you want to create your own interface, just use `backend.py` as a module, and replace `motion.py` with your own code.

 ## Running